> Market Intel

 However, rising imports are both a cause and effect of the reduction in U.S. fresh fruit and vegetable production, which has declined in volume by 10% and 23.1%, respectively, since 2000.
 U.S. fresh fruit and vegetable production is declining due to a multitude of factors, including land loss due to urban encroachment, diseases such as citrus greening, and, probably most importantly, a lack of affordable and available farm labor.
 Production of many fresh fruits and vegetables is extremely labor intensive.
 For U.S. agricultural production broadly, labor accounts for about 10% of expenses.
 For fruit and vegetable production – labor costs account for 38.5% and 28.8% of input costs, respectively.

 Seasonal agricultural producers have access to the H-2A temporary worker visa program, a generally reliable but pricy option to bring in workers from other countries.
 Farmers are increasingly using the H-2A visa program, under which 378,000 jobs were certified in fiscal year 2023 – three times the number certified only 10 years ago.
 With the H-2A visa program, producers must pay an hourly rate set by the government called the “Adverse Effect Wage Rate,” which is established regionally based on local rates for field and livestock workers.
 The AEWR has risen precipitously in recent years, climbing an average of 5.9% annually since 2019.
-In 2024, the national AEWR is $17.55 per hour.
+In 2024, the national average AEWR is $17.55 per hour.
 In California, the largest fresh fruit- and vegetable-producing state, the AEWR is $19.75.
 In addition to the required AEWR, employers provide housing, food, transportation, visa fees, insurance and other expenses for every worker.
 At the same time, agricultural workers in Mexico are estimated to make almost the same amount in an entire day than for one hour of work in California paid at the AEWR rate.

 While high labor costs are raising the cost of producing specialty crops domestically, increasing imports during the growing season are lowering prices and potential revenue for U.S. producers.
 Increasing costs and decreasing revenues make for an unprofitable business, and a further reduction in U.S. fruit and vegetable production.
 This is especially prevalent in the months just before and just after peak domestic production, when producers often made their highest profit margins.